 Assessment Tool: (For example, what will students demonstrate, represent, or produce to provide evidence of their learning?)

 Each student will demonstrate their mastery through 3 to 5 quizzes and a mid-semester exam that will require application of the knowledge acquired.
-Each student team will develop a 20- to 30-paged multidisciplinary solution scheme and give a final presentation of the solution to the class which will be graded by rubric.
+Each student team will develop a 20- to 30-paged multidisciplinary solution scheme and give a final presentation of the solution to the class which will be graded by an oral presentation rubric.

 (Repeat if needed for additional outcomes 2 and 3)